 So it would appear that the best option for all of us and should be the option we all practice at all times to protect our health is to ensure our health is good and this will reduce our risk of becoming a host for a viral or bacterial infection.
 I have some simple tips.

-· Hand washing is crucial when every you can before eating, after toileting, before cooking, after touching things in public and the list could go on and on.
+- Hand washing is crucial always before eat, after toileting, before cooking, after touching things in public and the list could go on and on.

-· If someone in your family gets sick try to protect yourself and the rest of the family from infection you can do this by using the dishwasher to wash dishes as it gets hot and kills the bacteria.
+- If someone in your family gets sick try to protect yourself and the rest of the family from infection you can do this by using the dishwasher to wash dishes as it gets hot and kills the bacteria.
 Using hand sanatizer, wiping services regularly, preventing close physical contact.
-Not sharing drinks or cutilary.
+Not sharing drinks or cutlery.

 How to support your immune system: